LOADING ...

 When hit the fan, is you still a fan?

-Want you look to your and right, make sure you ask you friends
+Want you look to your left and right, sure you ask you friends

 The voice of Mandela, hope these they propel it

-Let my word be your earth and moon you consume message
+Let my word be earth and moon you consume every message

-As I lead this army make for mistakes and depression
+As I lead this army make room for and depression

-I been wrote off before, I got issues
+I wrote off before, I got abandonment issues

-I hold grudges like bad judges, let me resent you
+I hold grudges like bad judges, don't let me you

 That's not Nelson-like, want you to me like Nelson

-I to Robben's Island analyzing, that's where his cell is
+I went to Island analyzing, that's where his cell is

-So I find clarity, like how much you cherish me
+So I could clarity, like how much you cherish me

 Is this relationship a fake or as the heavens be?